Beating the Harmonic lower bound for online bin packing

+For large items, the value of $\leaves$ is only used by the algorithm to check whether \emph{small} items can be combined with them.
+Moreover, for small items, the only relevant piece of information is that at least $1/3$ of space is left by large items.
+An {\EHarm} algorithm defines $\leaves(2)$ such that $\redspace_{\leaves(2)}=1/3$ (and then ignores this value when considering to pack a medium item with a large item).
+The additional types simply make the function $\leaves$ more accurate, in particular with the threshold $1-s(\smallestred)$, which the algorithm does not know.
+It can be seen that the definition of $k$ (and $\smallestred$) is not affected by these new types, as only types of large (i.e., blue) items are changed, and $k$ and $\smallestred$ are defined based on unmixed red bins.

-A medium item in an unmixed bin can be an $\N$-item or a $\B$-item, but no $\R$-item.
-The weights of an item $p$ will depend on its class relative to $k$, and on its mark in case its class is $k$.
-Since the weight functions depend on $k$ and on the marks of some items, we essentially define them for every possible input sequence separately.
-The value of $k$ (and the marks) become clear by running the algorithm.
-Note that the algorithm does not depend on the weight functions in any way.
+The weights of an item $\p$ will depend on $s(\smallestred)$, the class of the red and blue items of type $t(\p)$ relative to $k$, and the mark of $\p$.
+This means we essentially define them for every possible input sequence separately.
+The value of $k$ and $s(\smallestred)$ (and the marks) become clear by running the algorithm.
+We do not write the dependence on $\sigma$ explicitly since we have fixed $\sigma$ in this section.